scignscape/ntxh/README.md

 script "`@/code/cpp/qmake-console/util/quick-setup.sh`" tries
 to automatically run other utilities and copy folders for prearing a `GTagML` workflow.
-Again, these steps are not relevant to typically users who do not need to reconstruct how the data set itself is generated.
+Again, these steps are not relevant to typical users who do not need to reconstruct how the data set itself is generated.
 However, examining this script and those which it calls can serve as partial documentation of the data-set-generation workflow.